tharunjakkam939/assignment-tharun/README.md

 The notebook was executed end-to-end in Kaggle before export.
 The final validation cell reported that all 48 executable checks passed.

-Kaggle retained the cell outputs in the downloaded notebook but omitted the stored `execution_count` values.
+The exported notebook contains all saved cell outputs, but its stored `execution_count` values are blank.
 GitHub or Jupyter may therefore show `[ ]` beside code cells even though the outputs are present.
-This is an export-format artefact.
+The successful Kaggle execution is documented separately through the final validation output and execution evidence.
 Execution counters were not manually fabricated.

 Kaggle run evidence is documented in [`docs/execution_evidence.md`](docs/execution_evidence.md).